What is your name?

 How did you get to work with ESA?

-I did a double honors degree in physics and maths from Maynooth University and then I went to Cork where I went to the NURC which is now the Tyndall Institute.
-I did a Masters in microelectronics which itself has a lot of space applications, and with the knowledge I had I was able to apply to the Young Graduate Trainee-ship in ESA which is a very good programme open to all Irish Masters students and gives a lot of opportunities within ESA.
-So I applied for that, I got it, and spent one year as a young graduate.
+I did a double honours degree in Physics and Maths from Maynooth University and then I went to Cork where I went to the NMRC which is now the Tyndall Institute.
+At NMRC, I did a Masters in microelectronics which in itself has a lot of space applications, and with this background I was able to apply to the Young Graduate Traineeship in ESA.
+This is a really great programme open to all Irish Masters students and gives a lot of opportunities within ESA.
+So I applied for that, I got it, and spent one year as a young graduate in ESTEC, the technical centre of ESA located in Holland.

 Is the job interesting?